You have just fired up your grill for an afternoon barbeque and you’ve found, to your disappointment, that the grill isn’t working properly.

 - Flames floating above the burner ports

-- Flames at the burners air intake
+- Flames at the burner air intake

 - Flames escaping the burner